-- Whether the awards will motivate the NEOs to achieve rigorous, performance-based objectives in line with our long-term strategic vision for the Company; - Whether the awards will remain both motivational and retentive through various economic cycles; - Whether the award objectives will be clear to the NEOs, stockholders and other constituencies; - The potential impact of the awards on risk behavior; - The potential financial, accounting and tax impact of the awards; and - Input, if any, from our stockholders with respect to the form and performance metrics for our awards.
+- Whether the awards will motivate the NEOs to achieve rigorous, performance-based objectives in line with our long-term strategic vision for the Company; - Whether the awards will remain both motivational and retentive through various economic cycles; - Whether the award objectives will be clear to the NEOs, stockholders and other constituencies; - The potential impact of the awards on risk behavior; - The potential financial, accounting and tax impact of the awards; and - Input, if any, from our stockholders with respect to the design and performance metrics for our awards.

-ANNUAL LTI AWARDS GRANTED IN 2023
+ANNUAL LTI AWARDS GRANTED IN 2024

-For 2023, the CHCM Committee granted the following annual LTI awards to our NEOs: (i) performance-based restricted stock units (the "BV RSUs") that will vest based on growth in our "LTI Book Value per Share" (as defined below) over a three-year performance period, subject to a performance modifier (as defined below, the "Relative TSR Modifier") based on how our TSR during the performance period compares to the average TSR of a peer group comprised of our closest mortgage insurance peers, including Enact Holdings, Inc., Essent Group Ltd., MGIC Investment Corporation and NMI Holdings, Inc. (collectively, the "MI Peers"), subject to potential changes in circumstances specified in the award agreements and (ii) time-based restricted stock units that will vest over three years in pro rata installments ("Time-Based RSUs").
-The CHCM Committee chose these LTI components to:
+For 2024, the CHCM Committee granted the following annual LTI awards to our NEOs: (i) performance-based restricted stock units (the "BV RSUs") that will vest based on growth in our "LTI Book Value per Share" (as defined below) over a three-year performance period, subject to a performance modifier (as defined below, the "Relative TSR Modifier") based on how our TSR during the performance period compares to the average TSR of a peer group of our closest mortgage insurance peers, comprised of Enact Holdings, Inc., Essent Group Ltd., MGIC Investment Corporation and NMI Holdings, Inc. (collectively, the "MI Peers"), subject to potential changes in circumstances specified in the award agreements and (ii) time-based restricted stock units that will vest over three years in pro rata installments ("Time-Based RSUs").
+The CHCM Committee chose the combination of these LTI components to:

-- Incent our NEOs to drive growth in our book value, which more than any other performance metric, best reflects our ultimate success in executing upon our strategic plan; - Incent our NEOs to outperform our MI Peers, which consist of our closest peers in terms of primary business focus, revenue generation and trading correlation, by incorporating a performance modifier into the BV RSUs that effectively adjusts the number of RSUs that will vest, if any, based on how our TSR compares to these peers; and - Ensure that the annual LTI awards continue to include a retention component through various business and economic cycles.
+- Incent our NEOs to drive growth in our book value, which more than any other financial performance metric, best reflects our ultimate success in executing upon our strategic plan; - Incent our NEOs to outperform our MI Peers, which consist of our closest peers in terms of primary business focus, revenue generation and trading correlation, by including a performance modifier for the BV RSUs that effectively adjusts the number of BV RSUs that will vest, if any, based on how our TSR compares to these peers; and - Ensure that the annual LTI awards continue to include a retention component through various business and economic cycles.

-The CHCM Committee chose the mix of time-based and performance-based awards to ensure the award was predominantly performance-based, but also to ensure that a meaningful number of RSUs would vest annually for our NEOs, creating an on-going retention element to our LTI program that would persist through various business and economic cycles.
+The CHCM Committee chose a mix of 40% time-based awards and 60% performance-based awards to ensure the LTI award was predominantly performance-based, but also to ensure that a meaningful number of RSUs would vest annually for our NEOs, creating an on-going retention element to our LTI program that would persist through various business and economic cycles.

-2023 PERFORMANCE-BASED RSUs
+2024 PERFORMANCE-BASED RSUs

-On May 17, 2023, the CHCM Committee granted a target number of BV RSUs to each NEO ("BV RSU Target") equivalent to 60% of the NEO's total target 2023 LTI Award.
-The 2023 BV RSUs will vest on May 15, 2026, subject to the attainment of specified performance goals (as defined below) as well as certain conditions described below under "TERMINATION OF EMPLOYMENT EVENTS."
+On May 22, 2024, the CHCM Committee granted a target number of BV RSUs to each NEO ("BV RSU Target") equivalent to 60% of the NEO's total target 2024 LTI Award.
+The 2024 BV RSUs will vest on May 15, 2027, subject to the attainment of specified performance goals (as defined below) as well as certain conditions described below under "TERMINATION OF EMPLOYMENT EVENTS."
 Each vested BV RSU will be payable in one share of the Company's common stock.